-- Needs assessment
+- Needs assessment.

-- Monitoring and evaluation plan
+- Monitoring and evaluation plan.

-- Preliminary project proposal
+- Preliminary project proposal.

-- Program evaluation report
+- Program evaluation report.

-- Curriculum for a training program
+- Curriculum for a training program.

-- Business plan
+- Business plan.

-- Promotional and targeted health campaign materials
+- Promotional and targeted health campaign materials.

-- Documentary to inform the public of development challenges being addressed by the host organization
+- Documentary to inform the public of development challenges being addressed by the host organization.

+- Fundraising plan

-In these cases the students have generally annexed the specific deliverable to the final report of their field practicum.
+In these cases, the students have generally annexed the specific deliverable to the final report of their field practicum.
 Indications for the preparation of the final report are included in the following section.

 In all cases, students are expected to present preliminary results to the appropriate community and stakeholders of the host organization before leaving the field, as well as share their final FP report with all partners.
+During the COVID-19 pandemic, it may be necessary to apply methods remotely, in which case preliminary findings would often be shared digitally, rather than in person.

 Your field practicum should be viewed as a professional opportunity to apply and enhance your skills and knowledge, much like you would do in a 10-week consultancy.
 The tasks involved - problem identification, project design and planning, literature review, application of field methods, analysis of information, interpretation of results, derivation of conclusions and recommendations, preparation of specific deliverables and presentation of final report - are directly aligned with the types of activities you will be expected to carry out as professional development practitioners.
+Taken together, the tasks indicated comprise an ideal opportunity to practice experiential which integrates the planning and implementation of the practicum and the analysis/reflection on the experience to determine what was learned/concluded.